 RELI[E]ABLE SIGNS is her journal of photographs.
-It reflects her travels between the deserts of the Southwest to visit family and the snowy Midwest where she lives and works most of the year.
+It reflects her travels between Arizona, New Mexico, Colorado, and Texas, where her family lives, and western Illinois, where she and her husband live and work most of the year.

-She is the author of The Keepsake Storm, poems that explore memory and narrative, especially in light of place, faith, and identity.
+She is the winner of the 2019 CantoMundo Poetry Prize for her book, The Accidental, forthcoming with University of Arkansas Press in Fall of 2019.
+She's also the author of The Keepsake Storm (University of Arizona Press), poems that interrogate the surrealism of memory and narrative, especially in light of place, faith, and identity.

-She has published widely in many journals, including 32 Poems, Black Warrior Review, BorderSenses, Copper Nickel, Crazyhorse, Diagram, Drunken Boat, Image: Art, Faith, Mystery, Fence, The Georgia Review, Poetry, Prairie Schooner, Seneca Review, Tuesday; an Art Project, West Branch Wired, Zocalo, and Zone 3.
+Her writing has been widely published in literary journals, including: 32 Poems, America, Black Warrior Review, BorderSenses, Copper Nickel, Crazyhorse, Diagram, Drunken Boat, Image, The Georgia Review, Los Angeles Review, Narrative, Poetry, Prairie Schooner, Saint Katherine Review, Seneca Review, Tahoma Literary Review, Tuesday; an Art Project, West Branch, Zocalo, and Zone 3.

-Her writing is also anthologized in A Best of Fence: the First Nine Years, Lasting: Poems on Aging, Loft and Range, The Wind Shifts: New Latino Poetry, Camino del Sol: Fifteen Years of Latina and Latino Writing, and The Other Latin@: Writing Against a Singular Identity.
+Her work is also anthologized in A Best of Fence: the First Nine Years; Lasting: Poems on Aging; Loft and Range; The Wind Shifts: New Latino Poetry; Camino del Sol: Fifteen Years of Latina and Latino Writing; and The Other Latin@: Writing Against a Singular Identity.

-She earned degrees from Smith College and Cornell University, and she was awarded residencies and fellowships with Casa Libre en la Solana, the Santa Fe Writers’ Conference, the Bread Loaf Writers’ Conference, and the PINTURA:PALABRA Residency in Washington, DC (sponsored by Letras Latinas: Institute for Latino Studies at the University of Notre Dame).
+She earned degrees from Smith College and Cornell University, and she has been awarded writing residencies and fellowships with Casa Libre en la Solana, the Santa Fe Writers’ Conference, the Bread Loaf Writers’ Conference, and the PINTURA:PALABRA Residency in Washington, DC (sponsored by Letras Latinas: Institute for Latino Studies at the University of Notre Dame).

-She teaches poetry writing, 18th & 19th century British literature, Gothic literature, Modern & contemporary poetry, poetry translation, Latino writing, religion and literature, and literary theory at at Knox College, where she was awarded the Philip Green Wright-Lombard Prize for distinguished teaching.
+She teaches poetry writing, 18th & 19th century British literature, Gothic literature, poetry translation, Latinx writing, religion and literature, animal studies, and literary theory at Knox College, where she was awarded the Philip Green Wright-Lombard Prize for distinguished teaching.